-In general when to swap to a new fragment in the current Activity and when to launch new Activities can a be subtle, non-obvious distinction.
-The requirement to have both in this toy assignment is strictly for learning purposes, a more obviously beneficial (but also more complicated example) use of fragments will be required for assignments 4 which is why we want you to learn the basic fragment use case here first
+In general when to swap to a new fragment in the current Activity and when to launch new Activities can be subtle, non-obvious distinction.
+The requirement to have both in this assignment is strictly for learning purposes; a more obviously beneficial (but also more complicated example) use of fragments will be required for assignment 4.